Introduction to Financial Statement Analysis

 - Use an independent estimate.

-- Examine subsequent events.
+- Examination of subsequent events.

-- Analytical procedures are essential procedures.
+- Implementation of essential analytical procedures.

-- Extent of reliance on analytical procedures.
+- Determining the extent of reliance on analytical procedures.

 - Identification and investigation of unusual items in financial statements.